Cohomological properties of multinorm-one tori: Introduction

 \item[\rm (2)] If $L=\prod_{i=0}^m K_i$ and every component $K_i$ is a nilpotent extension of $k$, then

 where $d=\gcd([K_0:k],\dots, [K_m:k])$ and $L(p)$ is the maximal $k$-subalgebra of $L$ of $p$-power degree. \end{enumerate} \end{thm}

 Theorem~\ref{thm:I.2} (2) is a direct consequence of Theorem~\ref{thm:I.2} (1) as every finite nilpotent group is a product of its Sylow $p$-subgroups.
 By Theorem~\ref{thm:I.2} (2), if every component $K_i$ of $L$ is a nilpotent extension, then without loss of generality we can assume that every component $K_i$ of $L$ is of $p$-power degree.
-When every factor of $L$ is cyclic, Theorem~\ref{thm:I.2}~(2) is proved in \cite[Proposition 8.6]{BLP19}, which is used in the proof of a main result \cite[Theorem 8.1]{BLP19}.
+When every factor of $L$ is cyclic, Theorem~\ref{thm:I.2}~(2) is proved in \cite[Proposition 8.6]{BLP19}, which plays a role in the proof of a main result \cite[Theorem 8.1]{BLP19}.
 We remark that the proof of \cite[Proposition 8.6]{BLP19} does not yield a proof of Theorem~\ref{thm:I.2} (2) directly.
-The main difference is that the Hasse principle, which is a key step used in the cyclic case, does not hold for nilponent extensions in general.
+The main difference is that the Hasse principle, which is an essential step used in the cyclic case, does not hold for nilponent extensions in general.

 In \cite{lee:jpaa2022} Lee gave an explicit description of $\Sha^1(k, T_{L/k})$ under the condition that $\bigcap_{i=0}^m K_i=k$.
 Using the following result (also see Corollary~\ref{cor:L/FvsL/k}), one can remove this condition, by replacing $k$ by $F:=\bigcap_{i=0}^m K_i$ and applying Lee's result for $\Sha(L/F)$.
-Lee's result is rather technical, we refer to~\cite[Theorem 6.5]{lee:jpaa2022} or /+an exposition \cite[Section 2]{HHLY}.
+Lee's result is rather technical; we refer to~\cite[Theorem 6.5]{lee:jpaa2022} or an exposition \cite[Section 2]{HHLY}.

 \begin{thm} Assume that a component $K_0$ of $L$ is a cyclic field extension.
 Set $F:=\bigcap_{i=0}^m K_i$.
 Then there is an isomorphism $\Sha(L/k)\simeq \Sha(L/F)$. \end{thm}

 This paper is organized as follows.
 Section 2 contains preliminaries and some results on multinorm-one tori, including their Tate-Shafarevich group, their first cohomological group, and Tamagawa numbers.
 In Section 3, we discuss a few functorial maps between cohomological groups of multinorm-one tori.
 In Section 4 we construct two finite groups $S(K,K')$ and $D(K,K')$ and show that they agree with the groups $G(K,K')$ and $D(K,K')$ constructed in \cite{BLP19} in the cyclic case.
 The proof of the structure theorem (Theorem~\ref{thm:I.1}) is given here.
 We then provide a more concrete description of the groups $S(K,K')$ and $D(K,K')$ in terms of group theory and show Theorem~\ref{thm:I.5}.
 As applications of Theorem~\ref{thm:I.1}, we give other proofs of Theorems~\ref{thm:DW} and~\ref{thm:Pol} in Section 5.
 The proof of Theorem~\ref{thm:I.2} is given in Section 6.